aaannalenaaa/mt-exercise-02/README.md

 The data used in this submission are 26 episode scripts from Friends.
 Download the .txt files here: https://www.kaggle.com/datasets/blessondensil294/friends-tv-series-screenplay-script.
 Some files have been renamed.
 Select the desired episodes in ./scripts/preprocess.sh (or leave as is).

-After adapting the necessary paths (where is the data stored) and file names (what are the names of the episdoes you want to work with), you can run the following script:
+After adapting the necessary paths (where is the data stored) and file names (what are the names of the episdoes you want to work with) within it, you can run the following script:

     ./scripts/preprocess.sh

-Train a model on the just created data:
+Train a model on the just created data, again adjusting the necessary file paths:

     ./scripts/train.sh